esqu1/SpringAPCSProj/README.md

 the game window), rotate the board, zoom toward and away from the board, and reset to default settings.

 5/27/15<br />
 Brandon figured out how to draw brick prisms with irregular polygons as faces.
-He also started working on a method that would detect collisions between the ball and a prism.
+He also started working on a method that would detect collisions between the ball and a prism. <br />
-Dennis made the board 1x1 in order to scale objects easily.
+Dennis made the board 1x1 in the hopes that this would make coding the levels simpler.

 5/28/15<br />
-Brandon figured out how to work textures onto the bricks.
+Brandon figured out how to work textures onto the bricks. <br />
+Dennis realized that his board scaling idea was stupid and that his former board resizing idea was flawed.<br />
+Dennis then came up with an outline for detecting collisions between a ball and a prism.

+5/29/15<br />
+Dennis reimplemented zooming and window resizing using a compination of the camera() and perspective() functions.<br />
+Dennis then redid Brandon's texture-drawing mechanism so that the textures would not be scaled as they were drawn.<br />
+Dennis then started writing the collision detection function.

+5/30/15<br />
+Dennis continued writing the collision detection function, which he realized was mad work.<br />
+Taking a break, Dennis added lighting to the game, and then wrote a lot of useful mathematical functions to be used in the collision detection function, as well as anywhere else they may be needed.<br />

+5/31/15<br />
+Dennis realized that Processing's left-hand coordinate system had been causing his vector determinants to return the negatives of the values he was expecting.<br />
+After correcting that issue, Dennis wrote a function for reflecting balls off the edges of prisms.<br />
+Dennis then fixed an issue that occured when balls collided with vertices of prisms, finishing off the ball-bouncing mechanism.<br />
+Dennis then created a Container class that would hold various elements in the board.<br />
+Finally, Dennis started working on a way to add textures to balls.